-Students who left in good standing and who are re-enrolling in their previous major will likely be approved to re-enroll.
+Upon review and approval, students who left in good standing and who are re-enrolling in their previous major will likely be approved to re-enroll.
 Every re-enrollment request will be reviewed, and a status report will be returned to the student.